clelidm/MinCompSpin_BasisSearch64/README.md

 The Best basis for a binary data with `n` variables is the one for which the independent model formed by `n` field operators has the largest log-likelihood (and therefore the largest log-evidence, as all independent model with the same number of operators are equivalent -- see Ref[1]).

-There are three main functions that you can use to search for the best basis from the `main.cpp`:
+There are three main functions that you can use to **search for the best basis** from the `main.cpp`:

  1) **Exhaustive Search:** This function will compute all $2^n-1$ operators and will search for the best basis among them with a Greedy approach (i.e. rank them from the most to least biased and extract the set of `n` most bias independent operators starting from the most biased one):
 ```c++
 vector<Operator64> BestBasis_ExhaustiveSearch(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, bool bool_print = false)
 ```

- 2) **In a fixed representation:** This function searches for the best Basis among all operators up to order `kmax` in the a given representation (the one in which the dataset stored in Nvect is written in):
+ 2) **In a fixed representation up to order `kmax`:** This function searches for the best Basis among all operators up to order `kmax` in the a given representation (which is the representation used when storing the data in `Nvect`):
 ```c++
 BestBasisSearch_FixedRepresentation(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, unsigned int k_max, unsigned int B_it, bool bool_print = false)
 ```
 If you take the largest order to be equal to the number of variables (`kmax = n`), then this function will perform an exhaustive search for the best basis among all possible operators.
 Note: we advise doing such search only for small systems (up to ~15 variables).

- 3) **In varying representations:**
+ 3) **In varying representations:** This is the recommended approach when the number of variable exceeds $n=15-20$.
+A priori, this heuristic approach is able to explore possible basis interactions of any high order.
 ```c++
 vector<Operator64> BestBasisSearch_Final(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, unsigned int k_max, bool bool_print = false)
 ```
 This function performs the search procedure described in Ref.[1].
-The codes searches for the best basis up to order `k_max`; the data is then successively transformed in the representation given by the previously found best basis and a new best basis searched for in this representation.
-The algorithm stops when the new basis found is identitity (i.e. the basis has not changed).
+The program first searches for the best basis up to order `k_max`; the data is then successively transformed in the representation given by the previously found best basis, and the program search for the new best basis in this representation.
+The algorithm stops when the new basis found is the identity (i.e. the basis has not changed).

 ## Requirements